-Installation is not ‘Very’ Easy
+Installation is not that easy.

-Software Requirements for Install Mac on VMware
+Software Requirements for Mac 10.5 on VMware

-VMware workstation 6 or more
+Desktop virtualization software: VMware workstation 6 or latest.

 Mac OS X 10.5.5 Leopard VMware image download